drewsilcock/bumper/README.md

 ## Configuration

-The bump type is input via prompt from the user.
-I might add CLI arg-based input in the future.
+You can specify the bump type (major, minor, patch) via the the CLI or via a prompt.

-If your remote is a GitLab repo, bumper will try to create a GitLab release which will look for an environment variable called `GITLAB_API_KEY` containing an access token with the `api` permission (no other permissions are needed).
+When you first try to create a GitLab release, you will be prompted for a personal access token with the `api` permission.
+This is stored in the config file `~/.config/bumper/config.toml` for future use.